dmerthe/empyric/docs/runcards.rst

 The optional ``Plots`` section defines how to present collected data.
 Each plot specification requires a ``y`` entry.
 If no ``x`` entry is given, it assumed that the x-axis will be time.
 The optional ``xlabel`` and ``ylabel`` entries specify how to label the corresponding axes.
 A ``style`` can be selected from 'basic' (default simple plot), 'log' (logarithmic y-axis), 'symlog' (logarithmic y-axis for positive and negative values), 'averaged' (y values at the same x value are averaged together), 'errorbars' (same as averaged, but with error bars for the y values at the same x value), 'parametric' (parametric plot with a third parametric variable specified by an optional 'parameter' entry; if no parameter is specified, time will be assumed as the parameter), 'order' (plot with arrows showing the order in which data was collected).

 The optional ``Routines`` section defines how the experiment traverses parameter space.
-A routine (see available routines in :ref:`experiment-section`) sets its assigned knob variables depending on the state of the experiment.
+A routine (see available routines in :ref:`experiment-section`) sets its assigned knobs depending on the state of the experiment.
 In the example above, there are 2 routines, named 'Ramp Parameter' a and 'Ramp Parameter b', which are both of the ``Timecourse`` type.
-These ``Timecourse`` routines set the variables 'Parameter a' and 'Parameter b' to the values specified in the ``values`` entry at the times specified in the ``times`` entry.
+These ``Timecourse`` routines set the knob variables 'Parameter a' and 'Parameter b' to the values specified in the ``values`` entry at the times specified in the ``times`` entry.
 It is also possible to combined similar routines into a single routine.
 For example, the two routines in this example can be combined into a single ``Timecourse`` routine that varies both of these parameters together:

 .. code-block:: yaml

    Routines:
     Ramp Parameters a and b:
      type: Timecourse
-     variables: [Parameter a, Parameter b]
+     knobs: [Parameter a, Parameter b]
      times: [ [0.0, 0.0, 1.4, 1.4] , [0.0, 0.0, 1.4, 1.4] ]
      values: [ [0.0, 0.0, 1.4, 1.4] , [0.0, 0.0, 0.3, 0.3] ]